Join us at Monster SCALE Summit for 50+ engineering talks and trainings | Free & online March 11-12 | Register now

 Category F

-(F) CHILDREN
+(E) CHILDREN

-(G) DATA RETENTION
+(F) DATA RETENTION

-In general, we retain the Personal Data we collect for as long as it remains necessary for the purposes set forth above, all under the applicable regulation, or until you express your preference to opt out, where applicable.
+In general, we retain the Personal Information we collect for as long as it remains necessary for the purposes set forth above, all under the applicable regulation, or until you express your preference to opt out, where applicable.

 The retention periods are determined according to the following criteria:

 1. For as long as it remains necessary in order to achieve the purpose for which the Personal Data was initially processed.
-For example: if you contacted us, we will retain your contact information at least until we will address your inquiry.

-2. To comply with our regulatory obligations.
 For example: transactional data will be retained for up to seven years (or even more under certain circumstances) for compliance with our bookkeeping obligations purposes.

 3. To resolve a claim, we might have or a dispute with you, including any legal proceeding between us, until such dispute will be resolved, and following, if we find it necessary, in accordance with applicable statutory limitation periods.